Syndamia/devrix-job-board/README.md

 ## Structure

-This section serves pretty much as a small documentatino of the overall project.
+This section serves pretty much as the documentation of the overall project.

 ### Back-end